 The past decade has shown great momentum in diversifying STEM (science, technology, engineering, and math) fields to create a more inclusive environment for people of all different backgrounds.
 Despite these efforts for progress, there is still much work to be done.
 While there is evidence that women are definitely making gains in the broader economy, numbers from the U.S. Department of Commerce indicate women hold 47 percent of all jobs in the U.S., the fact is women continue to remain underrepresented in STEM, filling just 24 percent of jobs in those fields.

-The cause for this discrepancy starts before women enter the workforce; fewer women are seeking degrees in STEM, and those that do pursue a STEM degree are less likely than their male counterparts to work in a STEM occupation.
+The cause for this discrepancy starts before women enter the workforce; fewer women are seeking degrees and careers in STEM, and those that do pursue a STEM degree are less likely than their male counterparts to work in a STEM occupation.
 For those that do pursue careers, they often see disproportionate salaries to their male co-workers.

-What does it take to succeed?
+What does it take for women of STEM to succeed?

 The Vodafone Americas Foundation supports mobile technology for social good through our annual competition, the Wireless Innovation Project, in which funding is given to promising startups and non-profits.
 Many of our past winners include female-led companies that are changing our world for the better and they have great insights into how they found success in industries historically dominated by their male peers.
 Their experiences proved clearly there are still stigmas and challenges for women as they pursue STEM careers.
 However, they also provide a great amount of advice on how to overcome these hurdles, achieve success, and harness the support of the greater community of women who are fighting the same battle.

-Women work harder to fight against stigmas
+Women of STEM will have to work harder to fight against stigmas

 Find mentors and advocates